Smart3DLiDAR/SfQSM/README.md

 # SfQSM
-SfQSM is a three-dimensional tree modeling method based on skeleton graph optimization and fractal self-similarity.This modeling method comprises three main steps:
-(1)Skeleton points self-adjusting based on geometric features;
-(2)Edge weight definition for the tree graph;
-(3)Fractal self-similarity optimization for individual tree modeling.
+SfQSM is a three-dimensional tree modeling method based on skeleton graph optimization and fractal self-similarity.
+This method consists of three main steps:ⅰ) Skeleton points self-adjusting based on geometric features, ⅱ) Edge weight definition for the tree graph, and ⅲ) Fractal self-similarity optimization for individual tree modeling.

-Much more details of the SfQSM can be found from the article 《Self-adaptive Individual Tree Modeling Based on Skeleton Graph Optimization and Fractal Self-similarity》.
+More detailed information about SfQSM can be found in the article "Self-adaptive Individual Tree Modeling Based on Skeleton Graph Optimization and Fractal Self-similarity."

-If use this code, should be indicated the source.
+If you use this code, please remember to cite this paper.

 # Code structure

 SfQSM.m : The main function.

-Self-adjustment : This folder contains the basic function codes of skeleton points self-adjusting based on geometric features.
+Self-adjustment : This directory contains the fundamental function codes for adjusting skeleton points based on geometric features.

-tree_graph : This folder contains the basic function codes of individual tree graph construction with new edge weight definition.
+tree_graph : This directory includes the essential function codes for constructing individual tree graphs with a new edge weight definition.

-TreeModeling : This folder contains the basic function codes of individual tree modeling based on Fractal self-similarity optimization.
+TreeModeling : This directory encompasses the fundamental function codes for modeling individual trees based on Fractal self-similarity optimization.

-toolbox : This folder contains the basic function codes.
+toolbox : This directory includes the basic function.

-skeleton : This folder contains the skeleton extraction code based on Laplace contraction, which is from Teacher Cao Junjie of Dalian University of Technology.
-This method has made some modifications to it.
+skeleton : This directory contains the skeleton extraction code based on Laplace contraction, originally developed by Teacher Cao Junjie from Dalian University of Technology.
+Our method has been modified and built upon this technique.

-Data : This folder contains the test data in the format of '.txt '.
+Data : This directory holds the test data in '.txt' format.

-Result : This folder contains the modeling results of the test data.
+Result : This directory stores the modeling results of the test data.

-plotting : This folder contains the basic function codes of visualization from TreeQSM.
+plotting : This directory includes the basic function codes for visualization from TreeQSM.

-The SfQSM is written in Matlab R2022b.
+The SfQSM is programmed in Matlab R2022b.